 Terrorist targets: We receive a continuous stream of reporting indicating that terrorists are planning attacks against any venues frequented by foreigners.
 Targets include airports, restaurants, cafes, places of accommodation including hotels and guesthouses, shopping centres, local markets and supermarkets, media centres, international and political conferences, election-related facilities, military installations and Afghan Government buildings.
 Such attacks often cause significant casualties amongst civilian bystanders in addition to those being specifically targeted.
 Recent reporting suggests diplomatic premises and convoys may be particular targets.
 Reports include threats against identifiably Western institutions, organisations and individuals, and information about a potentially heightened threat of attack on days of national significance, such as Victory Day (28 April).

 Hotels in Kabul continue to be attractive targets for terrorists and continuous reporting indicates ongoing threats to a range of hotels including the Serena and Intercontinental Hotels, both of which have been attacked in the past.
 Australians are strongly advised to avoid these and other hotels and their surroundings.
-A building next to the Star Hotel was used as a staging point for attacks in Kabul on 15 April 2012.

 The Afghan Government has named a number of potential terrorist targets.
 These include but are not limited to: embassies and aid agencies run by foreign governments; the Serena, Intercontinental and Safi Landmark hotels; the Defence Ministry, the Interior Ministry and the National Directorate of Security; girls’ hostels at Kabul University and Medical University.